hassan02/bucketlist-api/readme.md

 [![Build Status](https://travis-ci.org/andela-hoyeboade/bucketlist-api.svg?branch=develop)](https://travis-ci.org/andela-hoyeboade/bucketlist-api) [![Coverage Status](https://coveralls.io/repos/github/andela-hoyeboade/bucketlist-api/badge.svg?branch=develop)](https://coveralls.io/github/andela-hoyeboade/bucketlist-api?branch=develop) [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/andela-hoyeboade/bucketlist-api/badges/quality-score.png?b=develop)](https://scrutinizer-ci.com/g/andela-hoyeboade/bucketlist-api/?branch=develop)

 ## Description
 This is a Python Checkpoint2 project for D0B fellows in Andela.
 It's a flask application designed to manage bucketlists.
+What is a Bucketlist?
 According to Merriam-Webster Dictionary, a Bucket List is a list of things that one has not done before but wants to do before dying.

 ## Installation
 1. Clone the repo